jbcden/tic-tac-toe/README.md

 bin/game
 ```

+## Gem:
+For easy use of this program I have released a gem called jbcden_ttt.

+For more information please go to https://github.com/jbcden/jbcden_ttt

 ## Notes:
 - This game uses the minimax algorithm for its unbeatable computer player.
   - I learned about this algorithm from http://www.neverstopbuilding.com/minimax.